Academic Researcher and Composer

 As a composer, Jonathan is a fellowship winner from the American Academy of Arts & Letters for music composition, having worked with members of the New York Philharmonic, Orpheus Chamber Orchestra, Kiev Philharmonic, and other prominent ensembles.

 Jonathan Pieslak (b.
-1974, Wilmington, DE) is Professor at The City College of New York and Graduate Center, CUNY where he specializes in scholarship on radical/extremist culture and music composition.
+1974, Wilmington, DE) is Professor at The City College of New York and Graduate Center, CUNY where he specializes in research on the cultural dimensions of terrorism and political violence.
 He published his second book, Radicalism & Music: An Introduction to the Music Cultures of al-Qa'ida, Racist Skinheads, Christian-Affiliated Radicals, and Eco-Animal Right Militancywith Wesleyan University Press in November 2015.
-His research was supported by a Guggenheim Fellowship in 2011, and he is now working on a team project exploring the mobilizing influence of media in the jihadi-Salafi movement, funded by a Minerva Grant from the Department of Defense.
+This research was supported by a Guggenheim Fellowship in 2011.